Alan Milward

 One of the most influential historians of the second half of the twentieth century, Milward's work was well known in Britain, across Europe and beyond.
 He derived that reputation not from the writing of popular histories or media appearances but from his abilities as a linguist, economic historian, archival researcher, historical narrator and political scientist.
 He made an essential contribution to the understanding of modern European history and integration: the elements that went to shape contemporary Europe.

-Although he is usually seen as an economic historian, he worked in many other fields, including economic theory and policy, economic and political history, contemporary economic and political studies.
+Although he is usually seen as an economic historian, Milward also worked in many other fields, including economic theory and policy, political history, and contemporary economic and political studies.
 He was a very rigorous modern political economist.

 Early life

 Milward was born and raised in Stoke-on-Trent, where his father was an employee of the Post Office, and attended a grammar school there.

-He studied medieval and modern history at University College London from 1953 to 1956, gaining a First Class BA degree and then achieved his PhD at the London School of Economics in 1960, with a thesis written under supervision of W. Norton Medlicott on the armaments industry in the German economy during the Second World War.
+He studied medieval and modern history at University College London from 1953 to 1956, gaining a First Class BA degree and then achieved his PhD at the London School of Economics in 1960, with a thesis written under supervision of William Norton Medlicott on the armaments industry in the German economy during the Second World War.